forward6/tmeh/pages/entropy-rising.md

 ## Generation Ships: More Luxury Cruise Than Dystopian Nightmare

-One of the most fascinating aspects of Jacob and Lucas's discussion is their compelling argument that generation ships might actually be quite luxurious—more like floating Mediterranean resorts than the cramped, dystopian tubes often portrayed in science fiction.
+One of the most fascinating aspects of Jacob and Lucas's discussion is their compelling argument that generation ships might actually be quite luxurious, more like floating Mediterranean resorts than the cramped, dystopian tubes often portrayed in science fiction.

 As Jacob astutely observes: "If I tell you, either we can go 20% the speed of light, this trip is gonna take five generations, and you're gonna be living in these not-so-great conditions, or, we're only able to go 10% the speed of light, but you're gonna be in luxury the entire time.
 Do you care if that means there's gonna be a few extra generations after you're dead?
 Not at all."

-The hosts explore how these vessels would likely be designed as O'Neill cylinders—spinning habitats providing Earth-like gravity, with various climate zones and living arrangements.
+The hosts explore how these vessels would likely be designed as O'Neill cylinders, spinning habitats providing Earth-like gravity, with various climate zones and living arrangements.
 They suggest that colony ships would be more like sending an entire orbital habitat on an interstellar journey than building some spartan transport vessel.
 After all, who's going to sign up for centuries of discomfort when the journey itself is the entirety of most passengers' lives?

 ## Ethical Quandaries and Quantum Corporate Policies

 The episode delves into fascinating ethical territory when discussing reproduction controls, governance systems, and the potential for social upheaval when generations are born into a system they never chose.
 While our corporate overlords at Quantum Probability Solutions would undoubtedly suggest implementing a "Mandatory Enthusiasm for Interstellar Corporate Objectives" policy, Jacob and Lucas offer more thoughtful considerations.

 They explore whether it's ethical to commit not just yourself but future generations to life aboard a vessel, ultimately concluding that humans are remarkably adaptable.
-As Lucas points out, the illusion of choice matters more than actual options—most people born on Earth never leave their home regions either, yet don't consider themselves prisoners of their birthplace.
+As Lucas points out, the illusion of choice matters more than actual options, most people born on Earth never leave their home regions either, yet don't consider themselves prisoners of their birthplace.

 {: .callout}
 > **Warning**: Side effects of listening to this episode may include calculating how many resources your current lifestyle would consume on a generation ship, drafting mental ship charters, and wondering if your office break room could benefit from the 100% recycling efficiency required for interstellar travel.